 About the Academy

 The Florida Highway Patrol believes that physical health is one of the keys to a successful law enforcement career.
-The following information is provided as a guideline to assist our recruits in initiating a physical condition program.
-Please consult with your personal physician before you begin any type of cardiovascular and strength training information.
+The following information is provided as a guideline to assist our recruits in initiating a physical conditioning program.
+Please consult with your personal physician before you begin any type of cardiovascular or strength training.

 This is a gradual schedule that will help to begin a cardiovascular training program.
 After 12 weeks of dedication to this program you can easily increase your distance and decrease your time.
 Maintain the four times a week frequency to allow for adequate recovery.
 When you arrive at the academy you should be able to run 2 miles in 18 minutes.

 Cardio Training: Walking

 Get your heart rate up by clipping along at a 5–7-mph race-walking pace, not a leisurely stroll.
 After a walking warm-up, jog at a pace slightly faster than your fastest walking pace.
 Do this for 20–30 strides, then break into a race-walk and maintain this speed.
 When you feel yourself slow down, repeat the process.

 Never train a sore body part.
 If it’s still hurting from your last workout, skip it until next time or swap it out for another body part you aren’t scheduled to train that day.

 Stretch.
 The best time is after your cardio workout, when your muscles are already warm.
 Move into position and hold for 30 seconds.
 Make sure to stretch all the muscle groups you train during the week.

 Change your program every 4-6 weeks to continue your progress.
 You do this by integrating new exercises into your program, increasing reps or weight, super setting or changing the body part combinations.